 It’s not very common to have more than 21 hurricanes in a year.

-However, if the situation arises where more than 21 tropical storms occur in a single calendar year, then the additional storms are named after the Greek alphabets: Alpha, Beta, Gamma and so on.
+However, if more than 21 tropical storms occur in a single calendar year, the additional storms are named after the Greek alphabets: Alpha, Beta, Gamma, etc.

 How Is The Strength Of Storms Ranked?

 In most parts of the world, The Saffir-Simpson Hurricane Wind Scale (SSHWS) is used to determine the strength of a tropical storm.

 Damage: It can cause substantial damage to power lines and may result in a power outage for a few days.
 Trees that have shallow roots may get uprooted.

 Damage: Your house may suffer from major roof damage, even if it’s sturdily built.
 Uprooted trees could cause the roads to be blocked.
 You should expect a power cut which could last for weeks.